que-rb/que/docs/command_line_interface.md

 ### minimum-buffer-size and maximum-buffer-size

-These options set the size of the internal buffer that Que uses to cache job information until it's ready for workers.
+These options set the size of the internal buffer that Que uses to hold jobs until they're ready for workers.
 The default minimum is 2 and the maximum is 8, meaning that the process won't buffer more than 8 jobs that aren't yet ready to be worked, and will only resort to polling if the buffer dips below 2.
 If you don't want jobs to be buffered at all, you can set both of these values to zero.

 ### connection-url